 Is artwork a solid investment strategy?

-Artwork can be a great investment vehicle simply because it’s shielded from the outside market.
-A painting, in other words, won’t decrease in value with the surrounding market.
+Artwork can be a great investment vehicle because it’s shielded from the outside market.
+A painting, won’t decrease in value with the surrounding market.
 It has a value of its own.
 However, artwork can also increase in value over time.

-There are many things to consider when investing in art, though.
-You’ll want to buy insurance, in case your house burns down or someone steals your investment.
-In addition, it pays to go through proper channels to reduce the likelihood of buying a fake item.
+If you invest in art, you’ll want to buy insurance and go through the proper channels to reduce the likelihood of buying a fake item.
 Buying art can be risky.